CHTC/chtc-website-source/_uw-research-computing/julia-jobs.md

 universe = vanilla
 log = julia-build.log

+# Currently there is a bug that requires there to be an executable for the interactive job to work.
+#   Choice of "hostname" was arbitrary.
+executable = /bin/hostname

 # have job transfer a copy of precompiled Julia software
 # be sure to match the name of the version
 # that you have downloaded to your home directory